 Nicki: I’m like, “That’s great.”
 I am happy being a microinfluencer knowing that I have a viable business, and knowing that I’m making money, and knowing I’m not relying on somebody else to make money for me.

 Nicki: Anyway, I think that is the big difference is your messaging and how it’s bringing people around to following what you have to say.
 And then, in turn, you’re making some profit off of it, too.

-Jess: With this tribe that you have, I would love to hear how you built it.
+Jess: With build a following as a coach, I would love to hear how you built it.
 Things you did, maybe.
 Also, how has it changed your business?